zhengkanyan/mac-setup/SystemPreferences/README.md

 Instead, format my all portable storage devices to ExFat.

-Actually, there are some mistakes below
+Actually, there are some mistakes below.

 #### Install Homebrew and Homebrew Cask